perkowitz/issho/doc/hachi/modules/mono.md

 ### Keyboard

 These pads form a simple one-octave keyboard, starting from C on the left.
-These keys can used to select the note for the currently selected step.
+These keys can be used to select the note for the currently selected step.

 ### Steps